 The depreciation in EM currencies, rates and credit has created a significant market opportunity despite improved fundamentals and monetary/fiscal policy across many emerging market economies.
-EM currencies are now back down to their lowest levels versus the U.S. dollar in the past three years, during which time EM foreign exchange (FX) rallied, but they are now also close to the lowest levels in over a decade, which included the global financial crisis.
+In Exhibit 1 we plot the cumulative FX return (with and without carry) since 2003.
+EM currencies (without the carry) are at their lowest level in the last 15 years.
 Exhibit 1

 Emerging markets, on average, offer a significant pick-up in real yields compared to developed market yields.
 The EM-DM (developed market) real yield spread is approximately 4%, which is also near a 10-year high.
 Exhibit 2

 EM credit also shows compelling value with EM ‘BB’ rated sovereign debt trading at wider spreads than U.S. high-yield debt (these levels are close to decade wides).
 Sovereign debt typically has the full faith and credit of the issuing sovereign without the idiosyncratic risk of a corporate credit.
 Looking at valuations, EM currencies, rates, and credit are all close to or near the most attractive entry points in more than 10 years.
 Exhibit 3